Fair Deal Scheme

 After the Care Needs Assessment, the healthcare professional writes a report.
 Based on the report, the HSE decides if long-term nursing home care is the best option for you.
 After they make a decision, the HSE will write to you within 10 working days.
 You get a copy of the report and the reasons for the decision.

 The HSE may use the Care Needs Assessment to identify other health or personal social service needs.
 However, there is no legal requirement for them to provide the services they identify.

 You must be assessed as needing nursing home care to be eligible for either State support or the Nursing Home Loan.

 If you do not qualify for long-term nursing home care

 If you do not qualify for long-term nursing home care, you must wait 6 months before you can apply again.
 If there is a change in your health or circumstances, you can apply before the 6-month waiting period ends.

 The Financial Assessment works out how much you can pay towards your nursing home care.
 The HSE will pay the remaining balance of the weekly cost of your care.

 For example, if the total weekly cost of your care is €1,000 and your weekly contribution is €300, the HSE will pay €700.
 This payment by the HSE is called State support.

 The Financial Assessment looks at all of your income and assets.

-In the case of a member of a couple, the assessment will be based on half of the couple’s combined income and assets.
+If you are part of a couple, the assessment will be based on half of your combined income and assets.